-"Our Free Will Service works in partnership with solicitors that we know are reputable and capable of providing impartial advice and support to those wishing to draw up a Will.
+"Cancer Research UK's Free Will Service works in partnership with solicitors that we know are reputable and capable of providing impartial advice and support to those wishing to draw up a Will.
 However, often our supporters elect to use their own family solicitor as they have an existing and extensive relationship with them and know they will understand the detail and background of their estate.
 It’s up to the individual which option they use, as long as they have confidence in their ability to capture their wishes accurately within the Will.
 Terms and conditions apply to our Free Will Service so do make sure it's suitable for your circumstances, and above all, if you are working with a solicitor directly make sure they are accredited."

 What is the best wording to use when you don't know how much money you will have to leave to multiple charities?